bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

 <!-- v-b-visible-scroll.vue -->
 ```

-One use case for this, when combined with the `once` modifier, is to see if a user has scrolled to the
+One use case for this, when combined with the `once` modifier, is to see if a user has scrolled to
-bottom of a page or scollable div (i.e. has "read" the entire terms of service).
+the bottom of a page or scrollable div (i.e. has "read" the entire terms of service).

 ### CSS display visibility detection